 Caribbean Traveler Sues After In-Flight Injury

-With the number of Americans mysteriously dying while on vacation in the Dominican Republic, the issues related to international vacation and travel litigation become even more relevant.
+With the number of Americans mysteriously dying while on vacation in the Dominican Republic, the issues related to international vacation and travel litigation and litigation against airlines and cruise lines become even more relevant.
 There is also an increased need for certified document translation services for international pretrial discovery and for filing international personal injury cases.
 We’ve blogged before about injuries passengers have sustained while traveling internationally and the role of the Montreal Convention in addressing air travel disputes.
 The case discussed below, Powell v.
 Liat, involves a lawsuit brought by a resident of St. Thomas, U.S. Virgin Islands (plaintiff), against Korean Air for injuries she sustained while on board the airline.

 On August 6, 2016, the plaintiff planned to travel from St. Thomas to Trinidad on the defendant airline, which was incorporated under the laws of Antigua and Barbuda.
 Her flight included a layover in Antigua before arriving in Trinidad.
 However, the plaintiff’s departing flight was delayed, causing her to miss her connecting flight from Antigua to Trinidad.